 Certified Organic Chamomila Recrutita Matricaria (Chamomile) Extract - Chamomile is antibacterial, anti-fungal, anti-inflammatory and antiseptic.
 It is also considered to be hypoallergenic with the ability to neutralize skin irritants.
 It is used for Contact Dermatitis (Eczema).

+commercial healthcare products.
 It's mainly used externally on sores, bruises, and swelling.
 It is a strong anti-oxidant and astringent.
 It is often used as a natural remedy for psoriasis, eczema, aftershave applications, ingrown nails, to prevent sweating of the face, cracked or blistered skin, for treating insect bites, poison ivy and as a treatment for varicose veins and hemorrhoids.
 It is found in numerous over-the-counter hemorrhoid preparations.
 It is recommended to women to reduce swelling and soothe wounds resulting from childbirth.

 Cetyl Alcohol - Many people are concerned about ALCOHOLS in cosmetics and skin care products.
 AND they should be concerned.
 It is often misinterpreted as an "alcohol" related to ethyl or rubbing alcohol, both of which can be extremely drying to the skin.
 There are two major problems with "alcohols", the first many people know about.
 First, is that they are liquid and therefore can evaporate and dry the skin.
 Cetyl Alcohol is a solid and does not evaporate.